Sedgwick Park Crest

 Sedgwick Park House is a privately owned home, set within 100 acres of rolling countryside.
 The gardens include breathtaking views of the South Downs and Chanctonbury Ring.
-The House was purchased by John and Clare Davison in 2001 and the Estate at the moment comprises of the house with meadows to the front, formal gardens to the rear, and the woodland site of Sedgwick Castle to the West.
+The House was purchased by John and Clare Davison in 2001 and the Estate at the moment comprises of the house with meadows to the front and formal gardens to the rear.

 John and Clare have generously opened their home to a variety of community projects, as well as hosting events on behalf of numerous charitable organisations such as Chase, Chestnut Tree, Shipley Arts Festival, Cancer Research, the Dame Vera Lynn trust and the National Garden Scheme to name but a few.
 They will continue to make this lovely setting available for the benefit of the local community and charities insofar as regulations allow.